On this page: Shmira | Tahara | Tahara L’Nefesh | Final Kindness | Tachrichim | Aron | Green/Natural Burial

 We are often asked if we can perform tahara for an individual who was not Jewish.
 We are honored to perform a ritual for those who are K’rovei Israel (non-Jews who are a part of the Jewish community) that is similar to tahara called Final Kindness.
 It is in most respects the same as a tahara, but with a few differences that recognize the fact that the person who has died, while close to the Jewish community, is not a Jew.
 This ritual allows us to honor both the dignity of the one who has died and their connection to the Jewish community.

-According to Kavod v’Nichum, “Final Kindness incorporates the honor and respect of the Jewish practices with a ritual that recognizes that this person is not Jewish.
+According to Kavod v’Nichum, the national association of Chevra Kadishas, “Final Kindness incorporates the honor and respect of the Jewish practices with a ritual that recognizes that this person is not Jewish.
 There is no Hebrew, and the liturgical elements are English readings.
 It is specifically not a tahara, though it has similarities, particularly in the approach to dignity and honor of the deceased.”

 The tachrichim consist of five garments, a head covering (mitznefet), pants (michnasayim), shirt (k’tonet), tunic (kittel), and belt (avnet or gartel).
 Originally, the garments were made of white linen, according to the practice of first century CE Rabban Gamliel, who set the rabbinic precedent for simple, dignified and inexpensive funerals (at the time, linen was the least costly cloth available.)
 Today, tachrichim are sometimes made of other natural, biodegradable fibers.
-In Portland, tachrichim are supplied by the funeral home or the Chevra Kadisha at a nominal cost.
+In Portland, Chevra Kavod haMet volunteers make the tachrichim for the community.

-Members of the Chevra Kadisha will dress the met/meta in the tachrichim.
+Members of the Chevra Kadisha will dress the met/meta/metim in the tachrichim.
 The clothing is tied with special knots, symbolizing the Hebrew letter shin, the first letter of Shaddai, one of the names of G-d.
-In addition, the Chevra Kadisha will customarily place a kippah/yarmulke on the head of a man, and of a woman if it was her custom to wear one, and wrap a tallit (prayer shawl) around a man, and around a woman if she customarily wore a tallit for prayer.
+In addition, the Chevra Kadisha will customarily place a kippah/yarmulke on the head of a man, on the head of a woman if it was her custom to wear one, and for a gender non-conforming individual every effort will be made to honor their practice.
+Traditionally a tallit (prayer shawl) is wrapped around a man, around a woman if she customarily wore a tallit for prayer, and the same for a gender non-conforming individual.
 As the dead cannot pray, the tallit is rendered invalid as a prayer garment by removing one of the tzitzit (fringes on the four corners of tallit).
 Our tradition is to then place that tzitzit on the belt.

 We are fortunate in Portland to have a dedicated group of volunteers who make the burial shrouds for our community.
 From donated pure white cotton, we create handmade, beautiful tachrichim.
 We are always in need of more volunteers for this critical work.
 There are jobs for people who cannot sew a stitch, and those who can.
 If you can’t sew, we can teach you.
 It is extremely rewarding work.
 We can also teach you how to sew the tachrichim for yourself, or your loved one(s).
 For more information please contact us.